RockBottomGame/Assets/README.md

-# Localization
+# Assets
-The localization files for the game Rock Bottom
+The asset files for the game Rock Bottom